 The highest frequency that the oscilloscope sampling rate can theoretically represent is the Nyquist frequency.
 The sample rate is called the Nyquist rate, and is twice the Nyquist frequency.

-Oscilloscope models with 100 MHz bandwidths sample at rates up to 1 GS/s.
-Models with 200 MHz bandwidths sample at rates up to 2 GS/s.
-In both cases, these maximum sample rates are at least ten times the bandwidth.
+The oscilloscope maximum sample rates are at least ten times the bandwidth.
 These high sample rates help reduce the possibility of aliasing.

 There are several ways to check for aliasing: